Mike Davis (basketball, born 1960): Texas Southern

 On August 2, 2012, Davis was named interim head coach of Texas Southern University after the abrupt resignation of Tony Harvey.
 On October 26, 2012, Davis signed a four-year contract to become the full-time coach at Texas Southern.
 He was named 2014–2015 SWAC coach of the year.

 In six seasons, Davis made the NCAA Tournament four times.
 He left for Detroit Mercy after the end of the 2017–18 season.

 Detroit Mercy

 On June 13, 2018, Davis was named head coach of Detroit Mercy.
+On March 7, 2024, Davis and the team parted ways following a 1–31 season.

 Head coaching record

 Personal

 Davis is married to Tamilya Davis (née Floyd).
-The couple has a son, Antoine, who plays for his father at Detroit Mercy.
+The couple has a son, Antoine, who played for his father at Detroit Mercy.
 Davis is also the father of Mike Davis Jr., who was a member of the UAB men's basketball team, and a daughter, Lateesha.
 His cousin is Ronnie McCollum, the 2001 NCAA Division I men's basketball scoring champion and expatriate professional basketball player.

 Davis is also a devout Christian.